 N&A Committee appointments are for 2 years, with the possibility for re-appointment.

 Funding support for all N&A Committee activities is carried out using regular process as outlined in the Section financial policies.
-Specifically, all expenses must be submitted to the Section Treasurer, reviewed and approved by the Finance Committee, and, finally, approved by a vote of the ExCom.
+Specifically, all expenses must be submitted to the Section Treasurer, reviewed and approved by the Finance Committee, and, finally, approved by a vote of the Executive Committee (ExCom).

 Duties of the N&A Committee Officers: